NCCA/Lectures/CAAG/Classes/slides.md

 <img src="images/AutomaticObject.apng" width="100%">

-- note how the object y is created and destroyed each time in the loop.
+- note how the object y is created and destroyed each time.

 --